La couche de données techniques HVAC que ni ChatGPT ni un fabricant ne peut répliquer

 - 11 languages in production

-- API / MCP functional, in testing phase
+- API / MCP server live in production (Claude, ChatGPT, Gemini connectors)

 Market